 Britain's biggest and busiest service area finally opened in September 2012, bringing brand new facilities to the congested London Orbital.

-Catering: Chozen Noodle & Sushi, El Mexicana with Don Churro, Greggs, KFC, LEON, McDonald's, Nando's, PizzaExpress, Starbucks, Tapori, West Cornwall Pasty Co, Costa Express, Krispy Kreme Shops: M&S Simply Food, Top Gift, WHSmith Main Amenities: Changing Places, Children's Play Area, Quicksilver, Regus Express, Revolution Self Service Launderette, Showers Hotel: Ramada Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; IONITY 350kW CCS Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue, Coach Toilet Drop, Hydrogen Refuelling Area, Free Cash Machine
+Catering: Chozen Noodle & Sushi, El Mexicana with Don Churro, Greggs, KFC, LEON, McDonald's, Nando's, PizzaExpress, Starbucks, Tapori, West Cornwall Pasty Co., Costa Express, Krispy Kreme Shops: M&S Simply Food, Top Gift, WHSmith Amenities: Changing Places, Ramada, Quicksilver, Regus Express, Revolution Laundry, Showers Outdoor Space: Lakeside walk and outdoor terrace around back of hotel; small grass area by coach parking; Children's Play Area Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; IONITY 350kW CCS Forecourt: Shell, Select, Deli by Shell, Costa Express, Coach Toilet Drop, Free Cash Machine

 First 3 hours free for all vehicles, after which charges apply:

 Up to 4 hours (including free period): £9 Up to 6 hours: £20 Up to 8 hours: £27 Up to 15 hours: £30 Up to 24 hours: £35 Up to 48 hours: £48 Up to 72 hours: £90 Each additional 24 hours or part: £35 Trailer swaps: £15

 Prices are paid at the parking machines in the car park and food court, and can be paid using GBP, Euros, using fuel cards or SNAP.

 This information is provided to us by third parties.
 You should always check with staff on site.